 When storing your rug, it’s important to keep it in a location off the ground, safe from any harmful elements.

 You’ll also want to ensure nothing else is on top of it.
 Boxes and other supplies can cause cracks and destroy the rug’s shape.
 Storing your rug in a cool, dry environment without exposure to natural night is vitally important.

 Keep these rug storage tips in mind:

 - Use a fan or dehumidifier to avoid mildew problems.

 - Block light from windows with shades or blinds.

 - Consistently implement a housekeeping plan (vacuuming, dusting, etc.)

-- Store your rug on an elevated surface, since carpet beetles like to reside between the floor and the back of your rug.
+- Store your rug on an elevated surface since carpet beetles like to reside between the floor and the back of your rug.

 Using Storage Units to Store Rugs

-Life Storage has a variety of climate controlled storage units that manage temperature and humidity to protect your most valuables rugs from the elements, pesky insects and thieves.
+If your home lacks the appropriate space to keep your rug, or if you plan to keep it stored for a long time, look into self-storage as an option.
+Life Storage has a variety of climate-controlled storage units that manage temperature and humidity to protect your most valuable rugs from the elements, pesky insects, and thieves.
 Visit our website to learn about storage rates and specials.